-Pursuant to provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. R Parthasarathi Company Secretary in Practice to undertake the SecretarialAudit of the Company for FY 2016-17.
-The Secretarial Audit report is annexed herewith asAnnexure C.
+Pursuant to provisions of section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the company hasappointed Mr. R Parthasarathi Company Secretary in practice to undertake the SecretarialAudit of the Company for FY 2017-18.
+The Secretarial Audit report is annexed herewith asAnnexure D.

-Extract of the Annual Return in form MGT-9 is annexed herewith as Annexure E.
+Extract of the Annual Return in form MGT-9 is annexed herewith as Annexure F.

-DETAILS OF CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO
+DETAILS OF CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGSAND OUTGO

-The particulars regarding Conservation of Energy Technology Absorption and ForeignExchange Earnings and expenditure are annexed hereto as Annexure F and forms part of thisReport.
+The particulars regarding Conservation of Energy Technology Absorption and ForeignExchange Earnings and expenditure are annexed hereto as Annexure G and forms part of thisReport.

-The information required pursuant to Section 197 read with Rule 5 (1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company forms part of this report and is annexed herewith as Annexure G.
+The information required pursuant to Section 197 read with rule 5 (1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company forms part of this report and annexed herewith as Annexure H.

-A statement containing remuneration details of the top ten employees and the names ofevery employee who is in employment of the Company throughout the year and is in receiptof annual remuneration of '102 Lakhs or more or employed for a part of year and in receiptof ' 8.5 lakhs or more per month needs to be disclosed in the Board's report.
-As such theinformation is included as a part of Annexure G to this report.
+A statement containing top ten employees in terms of remuneration and the names ofevery employee who is in employment of the Company throughout the year and is in receiptof annual remuneration of Rs.
+102 Lakhs or more or employed for a part of year and inreceipt of Rs.
+8.50 lakhs or more per month needs to be disclosed in the Boardsreport.
+As such the information is annexed as Annexure H to this report.

 There were no material changes and commitments that occurred subsequent to the end ofthe financial year till the date of this report which affects the financial position ofthe Company.